yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 </ul>

-<br>This document describes how to configure the Kubernetes provider for YugabyteDB universes using YugabyteDB Anywhere.
+This document describes how to configure the Kubernetes provider for YugabyteDB universes using YugabyteDB Anywhere.
 If no cloud providers are configured in YugabyteDB Anywhere yet, the main **Dashboard** page prompts you to configure at least one cloud provider.

 ## Prerequisites